 White petrolatum can block the skin too much and cause prickly heat or a skin break down, so we recommend zinc oxide combinations only.
 Corn starch/talc and zinc oxide combination powders are an excellent way to keep the rash from returning once its gone.

 Many parents assume as diaper rash worsens (or those round blisters pop up) that some type of anti-infection cream should be used.
 This is a big mistake.
-The FDA has ruled infections in the diaper area shouldnt be treated by over the counter medications, and for good reason: you cant tell at home what kind of infection is present.
+The FDA has ruled infections in the diaper area shouldnt be treated by OTC medications, and for good reason: you cant tell at home what kind of infection is present.
 If you even suspect infection, take your child to a doctor.
 Testing is crucial to determine whether yeast or bacteria are present, because treatment is different for each.

 Rashes are always hard for parents to figure out.
 If the above suggestions and products dont clear up the diaper rash within one week, see your doctor.
-And of course if there are any signs of infection on your child (pus, crusting and oozing rash, large or round "spots" of diaper rash, or strong odor from the skin), see your pediatrician right away.
+And of course if there are any signs of infection on your child (pus, crusting and oozing rash, large or round "spots" of diaper rash, or strong odor from the skin), see your doctor right away.

 More than diaper rash on our Self Care Home Page